nathco/Export-More/README.md

 ## Release Notes

+**Export More 1.4**
+- Fixed an issue where exports failed on Sierra

 **Export More 1.3**
 - Added option to export GIFs from selected or all artboards

 **Export More 1.2**
 - Added more frame rate options